-Some people mistakenly think that if they have a sloped backyard, they can’t have a pool installed.
+Some people mistakenly think that if they can’t have an inground pool on a sloped yard.
 However, this is not true.
-If you find that your yard is uneven, you can use a retaining wall so you can have that swimming pool you have always wanted to be installed.
+If you find that your yard is uneven, you can use a retaining wall so you can have the swimming pool you’ve always wanted to be installed.

 Segmental retaining walls are pre-cast concrete blocks and are dry-stacked together and require no mortar.
 The latter is a more attractive and budget-friendly option.

 Even with a pool retaining wall, you can still include some of those water features you want in your pool.
 Not only are they aesthetically pleasing, but water features also offer an uplifting and relaxing auditory experience as well.

 The cascades are often used in retaining walls.
 The water flows from a subtle slot in the wall that is usually under the top layer of the stone or concrete block that was used.

 Pool retaining walls will cost more per each square foot you add.
 For masonry walls, the stone you use on the outside of the wall can also cause a difference in the price as well.